AnushaAshokReddy/trial.github.io/index.md

   	IResult Predict(double[][] data, IContext ctx)
 }
 ```

+To define the pipline of modules you woudld typically do describe the following modules differnetly in the same file and call them wherever needed to do the respective functions:

+api.UseDataProviderModule(“DataProvider”, DataProviderModule)
+api.UseDataNormalizerModule(“DataNormalizer”, DataNormalizerModule);

+To make the code more readable, developers of modules typically provide helper extension methods using the following ,

+api.UseDataProvider(args1)
+api.UseDataNormalizer(args2);

 -------------------------------

-An example is explained in the below section -
+A real time example model is explained in the below section -
 <a href="#Example_Custom_Algorithm">'Please click here to understand 'How to build a LearningAPI algorithm?'</a>

 -------------------------------